 That’s why domain redirect traffic is often considered to be one of the most precise advertising formats, especially for e-commerce campaigns.
 It’s in fact triggered by users who proactively search for desired content, and thanks to keyword targeting, they’re delivered very close if not the exact results.
 This allows advertisers to reach a highly-motivated and purchase-oriented audience who’s ready to engage with presented content.
 So, you can direct traffic to your landing page for your online store with ease.

 Bringing the right ads to the right people has never been easier, has it?

-Top-performing verticals for domain traffic in Q4 2020
+Top-performing verticals for domain redirect traffic in Q4 2021

 While e-commerce is one of the most profitable verticals for the Golden Quarter season, we need to emphasize that there’s a number of verticals that tend to do equally well.